TiagoCorTech/HighwayDriving/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Model Documentation

+Here I am going to explain the different approaches used to solve the project, and the final one that worked!

+First, I utried to use only frenet coordinates in order to simplify the algorith.
+Although, this approach didn't work.
+It started to show jerk, accel an speed alerts because of its discontinuities.
+So, basically the project really need something that smooth the trajectories.

+Second, I tried to implement the polinomial solver used in previous classes.
+I used it in 2 different ways.
+First, I tried one for each coordinate x = f(t), y = f(t) then I tried only one y = f(x).
+Here, I could make the code work.

+After my fail, I tried a different aproach.
+I coded an PID controller with a Frenet model similar to my first model.
+Although, the PID couldn't controll the position.
+I went out of lanes continuously.

+Finally, I watch your video and reproduce the base code used with the spline library in order to work with the GPU hours left.
+After a few simple improvements for speed optimization, lane decision making and top speed, It worked great.
+I tested and it get all the way without incidents.

+After watching the video I probably understood what happened before with my previous approaches.
+I needed to understad better a few things like speed units, the previous path points and how to generate the trajectory with a few extra points in order to smooth it all.

+-- I have enjoyed so much this project--